 Access AMOCA Program

-– Must be a K-12 teacher and have students 4th grade and above.
+– Must be a certified K-12 teacher and have students 6-12th grade.

-– Teach in a primarily low income district and/or serve a Latino student population.
+– Teach in a predominately low income, Title 1, and Latino student population.

-- Have no or minimal access to an art program
+– Have minimal or no access to a ceramic program.